-Plate tectonics tends to dominate the common view of mountain formation: where two plates meet, rock is pushed up.
+Plate tectonics tends to dominate the common view of the formation of mountains: where two plates meet, rock is pushed up.
 However, massive shifts in the Earth’s crust can’t take full credit for this awe-inspiring process.

 As Alan Collins, a geologist at Australia’s University of Adelaide puts it: “Mountains act like lungs do in humans.
 They are the place where material is transferred from the deep earth to the Earth’s surface through rapid and efficient erosion.”